About Katie Smith Photography

 I started Katie Smith Photography in 2009 and 11 years later, I still feel blessed to be doing what I love.
 I meet exceptional people, tell their stories, and create art.
 I’ve photographed amazing moments like when a soldier returned from war and held his baby for the first time.
 I’ve cried with families as I photographed their last photos with their beloved pet.
 Too many times, I’ve unknowingly photographed the last images of people and pets and it reminds me why photography is important.
 Life changes fast and while I can’t freeze time, photography captures the moment and that’s the next best thing.

-On a personal level, I’ve been married to my high school sweetheart for 16 years.
+On a personal level, I’m been married to my high school sweetheart.
 We have three awesome kids but I still count the minutes until bedtime.
 This photo of our family was taken years ago but it remains one of my favorites.
 It really sums up our personalities with my oldest’s “too cool for this” grin, my daughter stealing the attention by pulling her brother’s hair, and my middle son’s contagious laughter.

 Another one of my favorite photos of all time is this one of my husband and my oldest son.
 My husband was heading back to Iraq and this photo captured all the emotions of the moment.